 Mold

 Unlike yeast, mold is a multicellular organism.
 Wolf is a fungal growth form that typically spreads on decaying organic matter.
 There are over 100,000 different types of mold in nature.
-The majority of those are not a threat to humans, but certain types such as black mold are.
+Most of those are not a threat to humans, but certain types, such as black mold, are.

 Role of Mold in Food Spoilage

-Unlike yeast, which has a permanent role in the creation of food and beverages, mold is most associated with its ability to cause food to spoil.
+Unlike yeast, which has a permanent role in creating food and beverages, mold is most associated with its ability to cause food to spoil.
 Mold decomposes organic matter due to its corrosive nature.

-This process is necessary in order to release carbon and other materials back into the environment.
+This process is necessary to release carbon and other materials into the environment.

 Potential Health Problems Associated with Mold

-Unlike yeast, which is used to create different types of food and beverages, mold can be quite harmful if ingested by humans.
+Unlike yeast, which creates different types of food and beverages, mold can be quite harmful if ingested by humans.

-If a human were to ingest black mold, it could lead to a number of respiratory problems such as coughing, wheezing, chest pain, headaches, difficulty breathing, and even nausea.
+If a human ingests black mold, it could lead to several respiratory problems, such as coughing, wheezing, chest pain, headaches, difficulty breathing, and even nausea.

 How Does Mold Reproduce?